swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 and when you increment the `MAJOR` version, both the `MINOR` and `UPDATE` versions are reset to `0`.

 Each release corresponds to a commit in the repository that is tagged with a version number.
-To see all of the releases of a package, you do `$ git tag`:
+To see all of the releases of a package, use the `git tag` command with no arguments:

 ```shell
 $ git tag